Types of Sensitive Data & The Ways to Protect Them

 Sensitive data can be defined as classified data that must be protected by various cyber security measures and cannot be accessed by unauthorized persons and third parties without privileged access authorization.
 Preserving sensitive data stacks in the electronic or physical environment does not change the data quality.
 In both cases, the sensitive data in question must be carefully protected against cyber threats.

-It is very important that sensitive data access, which is one of the main issues to be considered while establishing data security, is provided through a cyber security network that will allow access only to privileged accounts in order to prevent cases of data breaches.
+It is very important that sensitive data access, which is one of the main issues to be considered while establishing data security, is provided through a cyber security network that will allow access only to privileged accounts, in order to prevent data breaches.
 On the other hand, you should not forget that an advanced structure that controls access to sensitive data may experience problems due to ethical or legal reasons.
-For this reason, it is of great importance for organizations to control persons and applications with personal data access more strictly in the legal context, in terms of Personal Data Protection ACT and GDPR compliance.
+For this reason, it is paramount for organizations to control persons and applications with personal data access more strictly in a legal context, in compliance of the Personal Data Protection ACT and GDPR.

 Types & Levels of Sensitive Data